A.R.E. – Accessible, Responsive, and Engaged Relationships

 Are you there for me?
 This is a question that every couple in the world asks each other.

 If the answer to this question is yes, the relationship thrives, provides long-lasting love and fosters emotional responsiveness.
 If the answer to the question is no, both partners feel isolated from one another, leading to frustration and loneliness.
-These challenges are ones we overcome in Couples Counseling using research-based Emotionally Focused Therapy.
+We overcome these challenges in Couples Counseling using research-based Emotionally Focused Therapy.

 So what is this question?